 The video clip for “Whirlwind Girl 2” was extremely short, pretty much consisting of a few shots of the promotional poster and his character stills.
 Next!

 Scenes from “The K2” flashed across the screen, mostly focusing on the more detailed actions scenes.
 But then the preview footage of the shirt-ripping scene (which never made it into the actual drama itself) and the shower fight scene was shown, and the audience started squealing for Wook to show off his abs!
 Instead, he turned to his side view and patted a tiny pot belly that he claimed had developed after ending the filming for “Suspicious Partner.”
 LOL!

 Last up, it was time to discuss “Suspicious Partner” while his “101 Reasons Why I Like You” OST song played underneath.

 Jichangwook’s Drama – The End

 Prior to the show, the audience was asked to vote via paper ballot for “Ji Chang Wook’s Best Lines” from “Suspicious Partner.”
-The 4 winners were played: “Become my person again” from Episode 8; “You’re dirty but you’re pretty” from Episodes 2 and 20; “I’ll be waiting for your answer.
+Out of 4 pre-chosen examples, the winners were: “Become my person again” from Episode 8; “You’re dirty but you’re pretty” from Episodes 2 and 20; “I’ll be waiting for your answer.
 Now breathe” from Episode 17; and “This is my woman” from Episode 11.

 Due to a request shouted out from the audience, Wook made a feeble attempt at singing the “Gwiyomi Song” (“The Cutie Song”) (we in the audience did a *much* better job at it than he), but decided he would much rather sing something he was more comfortable with: “네가 좋은 백 한가지 이유” (“101 Reasons Why I Like You”) from the “Suspicious Partner” OST.